History and Future of the United Nations

 An understanding of the UN and the UN system within the appropriate context of international organisations will complement the student’s knowledge and understanding of International Studies and Diplomacy.
 Understanding the heritage, operation, and goals of the UN and its constituent parts will add breadth and depth.

-This course is available to all CISD students.
+This module is available to all CISD students.
 Lectures take place at 11am.

 - an excellent ability to comprehend both conceptually and empirically the United Nations, and the UN system within the conceptual framework of Global International Organisations